 - Ask for a calculation of the distance from Claughton (Garstang) to another place.

 "CLAUGHTON, a township in the parish of Garstang, in the hundred of Amounderness, in the county of Lancaster, 3 miles S.E. of Garstang.
 It is intersected by the Preston and Lancaster road, and the Lancaster and Carlisle railway.
 Hero the Roman Catholics have a chapel dedicated to St. Thomas, and a school.
 The lord of the manor is T. F. Brockholes, Esq.
 Claughton Hall is a fine building beautifully situated in extensive pleasure grounds."

 In 1835 Claughton was a township in the parish of Garstang.

+You can see the administrative areas in which Claughton (Garstang) has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD527424 (Lat/Lon: 53.875633, -2.720936), Claughton which are provided by:
+You can see maps centred on OS grid reference SD525435 (Lat/Lon: 53.885408, -2.724368), Claughton (Garstang) which are provided by:

 - Google Maps